 Prep schools have varied pricing strategies

-In 2023/24 it costs a total of £93k to send your child to the average prep school from Reception to Year 6.
+In 2025/26 it costs a total of £121k to send your child to the average UK prep school from Reception to Year 6.
 And that’s just tuition fees.
-Extend to Year 8 and the cost rises to £131k.
-If you take a full boarding option from Year 3 to Year 6 the cost rises to £148k, and to Year 8; £208k.
-In the current political climate, these are the costs that might increase by 20% if and when fees attract VAT.
+Extend to Year 8 and the cost rises to £169k.
+If you take a full boarding option from Year 3 to Year 6 the cost rises to £189k, and to Year 8; £264k.
+These fees include VAT.

 Prep schools adopt a variety of fee strategies.
 To start with, what they include and what they don’t include.
 Lunches and residential trips are the large ticket examples for day fees.
 Include them, and the school is signalling a ‘no more extras or nasty surprises’ message.
 Exclude them, and the school is looking for a favourable price comparison, a ‘we are cheaper’ message.

 More important is the increase in tuition fees as the pupil progresses through the school, as illustrated in the graphic (lunches and trips stripped out).
-Year to year, excluding inflation, prep school fees increase by about £100-150 per term, with a more significant jump of £600 per term from Year 2 to Year 3, and £1,200 per term from Year 6 to 7.
+Year to year, excluding inflation but including VAT, prep school fees increase by about £100-200 per term, with a more significant jump of £800 per term from Year 2 to Year 3, and £1,500 per term from Year 6 to 7.

 How prep school fees vary by location, age and gender